Doneen's Page

 Here I am giving my acceptance speech.

-Here I am pictures with the other volunteers who received awards, as well as humorist Jeanne Robertson.
+Here I am pictured with the other volunteers who received awards, as well as humorist Jeanne Robertson.

 Here I am (with my nephew Nathan) being "reeled in" after our parasailing adventure.